 Applying the Water:

 With maincrops, early irrigation is to control common scab and late irrigation (mainly July) is to increase yield.
-Irrigation may have to commence at tuber initiation if soils are dry and continue for the full period of initiation.
+Irrigation may have to commence before tuber initiation if soils are dry and continue for the full period of initiation.
 Our most recent information gives us the number of days taken from 50% emergence to 50% tuber initiation for four varieties;

 - Cara - 27 days